shahidhaider/robofish-quant/README.md

  conda env create -f environment_azure.yaml conda activate robofish-azure-nn `
 ```
 While you the necessary files are here for you to remotely train on azure, you will be missing the credentials to do so with the defauly parameters.
 Replace the `config.json` and the computer target in the `run-train.py` files to get your run to work on AzureML.
+The `upload_data.py` requires similar precaution.

 ### Training
 ----
 The network can be trained using the `train.py` file.

 ```
-python src/test.py --help
+python src/train.py --help
 usage: train.py [-h] [--data_path DATA_PATH] [--epochs EPOCHS] [--batch_size BATCH_SIZE] [--gpu GPU] [--recompile_ds RECOMPILE_DS]
                 [--print_rate PRINT_RATE] [--lr LR] [--grad_clip GRAD_CLIP]